artsandmetaphysics/goodlifeodyssey/documents/the-histories-herodotus.md

 > = (5.114)

 ## Quotes from Book VI

+Chios' bad omens:

+> It often happens that signs are given whenever great evils are about to fall upon a city or nation.
+And in fact remarkable signs had appeared to the Chians before these events occurred.
+First, they had sent a chorus of 100 youths to Delphi, and only two of them returned home; the other ninety-eight were struck down and carried off by plague.
+Secondly and simultaneously, just a short time before the naval battle, a roof in the city collapsed on a group of boys as they were learning their letters, with the result that out of 120 children, only one escaped with his life.
+Those were the signs sent by the go in advance.
+Then the naval battle overcame the city and brought it to its knees, and in addition to that, after the naval battle, Histiaios came leading his Lesbian troops, and as the Chians had recently been badly mauled, he vanquished them quite easily.
+> = (6.27)

+The Ionians defeated a third time:

+> At this point the Persians made good on the threats that they had voiced earlier against the Ionians when they were camped opposite them.
+For after they had completed their conquest of the cities, they picked out the most handsome boys and castrated them, making them eunuchs instead of males with testicles.
+And they dragged off the most beautiful of the virgins to the King.
+After they had carried out these threats, they also set fire to the cities and to their sanctuaries, too.
+Thus the Ionians were reduced to slavery for the third time, the first being at the hands of the Lydians, and then twice in succession by the Persians.
+> = (6.32)

+The funeral privileges granted to Spartan kings:

+> Those are the privileges granted by the Spartan community to the kings while they live; after their death they receive the following honors.
+Horse-men carry the news of the king's death throughout all of Laconia, and in every city, women walk about beating on cauldrons; and whenever this occurs, two free people from each household, a man and a woman, must defile themselves, otherwise they incur large fines.
+One custom observed by the Lacedaemonians at the death of their kings is the same as that practiced by a majority of the barbarians in Asia when their kings die: whenever a king of the Lacedaemonians dies, a fixed number of the _periokoi_ from all of Lacedaemon, in addition to the Spartans, must attend the funeral to grieve.
+And when many thousands of people have gathered there---_periokoi_, helots, and Spartans---men mingling together with women, all beating their heads vigorously, they wail continuously and loudly, proclaiming that this king who has just died had proved himself to be the best.
+> = (6.58)

+The Oracle at Delphi was widely respected, yet understood to be plagued by human foibles:

+> The controversy continued until finally the Spartans decided to ask the oracle at Delphi whether Demaratos was or was not the son of Ariston.
+It was Kleomenes who had come up with the idea to refer this question to the Pythia, and he next gained the support of Kobon son of Aristophantos, who wielded the greatest influence at Delphi and who then persuaded Periallos the Pythia thus, when the sacred delegates presented their question, the Pythia asserted that Demaratos was not the son of Ariston.
+Later, however, these intrigues became known, and as a result, <obon was exiled from Delphi, while Periallos the Pythia was ousted from her position of honor.
+> = (6.66)

 *Quotations are taken from Andrea L. Purvis's 2007 translation of* The Histories*, published by Anchor Books.*